 Spiritual growth and progress is often unseen.

 Just because you don’t see witnessing or discipleship happening in front of your eyes or in an organized way in the church doesn’t mean it isn’t happening.
 And the smaller the church (like mine), the less it will be possible to form programs or specialized outreach.
-We rely very heavily on each member to be Spirit filled and sensitive to the Lords leading….which will result in discipleship, service, and witnessing.
+We rely very heavily on each member to be Spirit-filled and sensitive to the Lord’s leading….which will result in discipleship, service, and witnessing.
 This requires the pastor and other leadership to be discipling the believers, and that is what you will see the most happening inside church.
 Then the believers who have been edified and equipped will go out into the highways and byways.
 But you may never see that entire process happening within the walls of the church.
 And you have to be ok with that.

 I personally believe that outreach happens “out there”.
 Inside is where we come in out of the rain.
 All are welcome, but you have to take off your wet, rain soaked garments before you’ll feel very comfortable in the pew.
-Helping the poor or other social programs are good, but they are not the Gospel and they are not the primary purpose of the Church.
+Helping the poor or other social programs are good, but they are not the Gospel.
+They are not the primary purpose of the Church.
 Jesus taught us how present the Gospel, how to treat people, and how to bear up under suffering, but what Jesus came to do is not what the Church is supposed to do.5

 I also personally think that young growing Christian families and singles ought to plug into a small church and roll up your sleeves to do the work.
 I know of at least 50 churches in the lower 48 and in Alaska who would give anything if a solid Christian single or young family would take a job near them instead of a big city and plug into their church and just be faithful people, loving the Lord and serving Him.
 Those churches aren’t looking to add more programs.
 They are just wanting to be faithful where they are.